-If fed in large amounts, your bird can experience negative side effects.
+If fed in large amounts, your parrot can experience negative side effects.
 These includes:

 Grapes have a high sugar content.
-While parrots do like sweet foods, their body is not designed to consume these foods in large amounts.
+While parrots like sweet foods, their bodies aren’t designed to ingest them in large amounts.
 Too much glucose can result in:

 - Metabolic deficiencies

 If you feed your parrot too many grapes, it may lose its appetite for other foods.
 This will result in hypovitaminosis, also known as vitamin deficiency.

 As an increasing problem for captive parrots, this condition is primarily caused by an unbalanced diet.
 It can arise from a diet that relies more on vitamin supplements than pure food sources.